Apple hints at lackluster holiday as iPhone sales disappoint

 Apple, which became the US' first trillion-dollar company in August, has been soaring over the past few years.
 That's largely due to its popular iPhones and all the services that run on them, from iTunes to the App Store.
 Overall smartphone growth has been slowing, but customers keep scooping up iPhones and paying even more for them than before.

 But there were signs that enthusiasm for this year's lineup has waned.
-Neither the $999 XS and $1,099 XS Max offered a big upgrade over the previous year's iPhone X, and the usual big lines at Apple Stores during launch day failed to materialize.
+Neither the $999 XS nor $1,099 XS Max offered a big upgrade over the previous year's iPhone X, and the usual big lines at Apple stores during launch day failed to materialize.

-The devices, which featured largely incremental updates from last year's iPhone X, hit the market in September.
-Last month, Apple started selling its lower priced iPhone XR, which starts at $749.
+The devices hit the market in September.
+Last month, Apple started selling its lower-priced iPhone XR, which starts at $749.
 That device looks cheap compared to its siblings, but it's actually a jump from the previous mainstream Apple iPhone pricing.
 Sales from the iPhone XR don't figure into these results.

 In 2016, the iPhone 7 started at $649.
 The following year, Apple boosted the starting price by $50 for the iPhone 8.
 Then in 2017, Apple introduced its flashy, redesigned iPhone X at $999, a price that shocked some people when it was unveiled.
 This year, if you want Apple's latest and greatest iPhone, the larger screen iPhone XS Max, you'll shell out up to $1,449 for 512GB of storage.